 Electronic targets are designed with the same design as the Bristle Bullseye but are constructed with hundreds of holes for each wedge.
 Featuring plastic-tipped darts, each hole is tapered and designed to electronically hold the count of one to eight players.
 The targets have built-in programming that can provide up to 100 different games, including popular cricket.
 Many styles of boards between simple wall versions and arcade types complete with electronic sounds and lights.

 Magnetic dart boards were designed as a safe alternative for young players.
 Created with powerful magnets instead of dangerous steel tips, the plastic Rome-end tweezers stick to the plate when produced.
 Like electronic boards, there are many styles ranging from lightweight and simple portable versions to heavier boards with electronic sounds and lights.
 Magnetic dartboards are also available in special versions that highlight professional sports, including a number of Major League or National Soccer League teams.

 The standard dimensions of a Diana is 18 inches in diameter, or nine inches out from the center of the Diana.

 While you are playing a type of dart game that uses the standard board, there is a standard regulation for the placement of the board.
 The target should be centered five feet, eight inches off the ground.
 The line that is marked on seven feet nine and a quarter inches of board.

 Standard sectioning board

 Standard American and English dart games use a board that has 20 radial sections, fanning out from the central target.
 Each radial has two rings.
 The inner ring is triple the point score of the radial, and the outer ring is double.

-“Fives” variant of darts uses the same standard board size (18 inches in diameter), however it is sectioned into twelve equal radials, instead of the standard 20.
+The “Fives” variant of darts uses the same standard board size (18 inches in diameter), however, it is sectioned into twelve equal radials, instead of the standard 20.
 The points are all multiples of five and five, with the lowest being, 20 being the highest.
 Each number is repeated three times on the board.

 “Fives” board placement